Raghavan1988/XAI_analysis_arxiv/README.md

 2. Reads the PDF using Fitz
 3. Checks for presence of keywords lised in the keywords list
 4. All geo science related papers are downloaded from arxiv.
 10K papers

+Simple sequential code that runs for 20-30 mins and counts for presence of words in the PDF files in a directory